ZhenweiZhang1995/IDD-Fa19-Lab3/README.md

 ### 1. Reading and writing values to the Arduino EEPROM

 **a.
 Does it matter what actions are assigned to which state?
 Why?**
+Yes, order matters.
+It is not possible to do Write/Clear/Read becuase read will not be able to get anything after clear.

 **b.
 Why is the code here all in the setup() functions and not in the loop() functions?**
 Because read and write only needs to be performed once, so it is not necessary to use loop() here.